-- Contains a permanent exhibit gallery addressing some of the major events in President Grant's life.
+Contains a permanent exhibit gallery addressing some of the major events in Ulysses S. Grant's life.

-- The crypt area, holding two sarcophagi that contain the remains of President Grant and his wife Julia Dent Grant, are accessable for viewing.
+The crypt area, holding two sarcophagi that contain the remains of President Grant and his wife Julia Dent Grant, are available for viewing.

-- The plaza surrounding the mausoleum, and its adjoining grounds are part of the memorial experience, and a place for respectful contemplation of Grant's life and achievements, as well as an appreciation of the design and construction of the memorial.
+The plaza surrounding the mausoleum, and its adjoining grounds are a place for respectful contemplation of Grant's life and achievements, as well as an appreciation of the design and construction of the memorial.

-- A series of tile-mosaic benches, inspired by modernist Antoni Gaudi and completed in 1968, surround the sides and rear of the mausoleum.
+A series of tile-mosaic benches, inspired by modernist Antoni Gaudi and commissioned to commemorate the centennial of Yellowstone National Park, surround the sides and rear of the mausoleum.

 On New York City's Riverside Park, just north of the Mausoleum, visit the Li Hung Chuang commemorative plaque and ginko tree that a grateful China presented to Ulysses S. Grant's Tomb for the time that he helped prevent a war between China and Japan during his post presidency world tour.